Rhizoctonia solani: Environment

 The pathogen is known to prefer warm, wet weather, and outbreaks typically occur in the early summer months.
 Most symptoms of the pathogen do not occur until late summer, thus most farmers do not become aware of the diseased crop until harvest.
 A combination of environmental factors has been linked to the prevalence of the pathogen, such as presence of host plant, frequent rainfall/irrigation, and increased temperatures in spring and summer.
 In addition, poor drainage of the soil (whether caused by parent soil texture, or by compaction) is also known to create favorable environments for the pathogen.
 The pathogen is dispersed as sclerotia, and these sclerotia can travel by means of wind, water, or soil movement between host plants.

 Identification

 Basidiocarps (fruit bodies) are thin, effused, web-like, corticioid, smooth, and ochraceous.
 Microscopically they have comparatively wide hyphae without clamp connections.
 Basidia bear 2 to 4 sterigmata.
-Basidiospores are ellipsoid to oblong, smooth, and colourless, 7 to 10 x 4 to 5.5 μm.
+Basidiospores are ellipsoid to oblong, smooth, and colourless, 7 to 10 × 4 to 5.5 μm.
 They frequently produce secondary spores and germinate by hyphal tubes.
 The anamorphs consist of hyphae and occasionally sclerotia (small propagules composed of thick-walled hyphae).
 The fungus produces white to deep brown mycelium when grown on an artificial medium and can often be recognized by the hyphae which are frequently monilioid (forming chains of swollen hyphal compartments), 4 to 15 μm wide, multinucleate, and tend to branch at right angles.